This post may contain affiliate links.

 How to Get Clean Drinking Water Without Buying it in a Bottle

 Another dodge is to get you drinking water from coffee shops.
-You almost never need to buy drinking water in a coffee shop, ask for a glass of water and they will give you one.
+You rarely need to buy drinking water in a coffee shop, ask for a glass of water and they will give you one.

 The devices below let you drink from local taps, wells or streams.
 Check them out!

-Wet Wipes Aren’t Eco Friendly.
-Try These Biodegradeable Wet Wipes Instead
+Wet Wipes Aren’t Eco-Friendly.
+Try These Biodegradeable Wipes Instead

 Say No to Plastic Toothbrushes